 The ancient wisdom of using ghee for cooking and cleansing may provide needed butyric acid that helps support the health, integrity, and function of the gut wall with extended benefits throughout the entire body.

-Our biannual Colorado Cleanse is our ultimate ghee cleanse experience, a two-week at home detox and digestive reset for the body, mind, and emotions.
+The Colorado Cleanse is our ultimate ghee cleanse experience, a 2-week detox and digestive reset for the body, mind, and emotions.